 13 Delicious Bakeries in Asheville, NC

-1. Savor the Cacao at the French Broad Chocolate Lounge
+1. French Broad Chocolate Lounge

 Few spots are more iconically Asheville than the French Broad Chocolate Lounge.
 Rather than a standard bakery, when you walk into the lounge, you’ll be greeted by chocolate in every form: multiple kinds of specialty hot chocolates, gelato, and truffles are all on display.